peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

-If a full step of our module (radiation scheme) takes a fraction $q$ of the model time step to compute, and an intermittent step takes $q' < q$, and we choose intermittence period of $k$ steps, the total model run time will be:
+If a full step of our module (radiation scheme) takes a fraction $q$ of the model time step to compute, and an intermittent step takes $q' < q$, and we choose intermittency period of $k$ steps, the total model run time will be:

 \begin{align}